bennymi/ato-ui/src/docs/components/drop-menu.md

     <DropMenu {groups} width="w-[150px]" buttonIcon="i-mdi-chevron-down" />
 </div>

-You can customize the button that opens the menu by passing in a button class to the `buttonClass` prop, for example `btn-primary-secondary`.
+You can customize the button that opens the menu by passing in a button class to the `buttonClass` prop, for example `"btn-primary-secondary"`.
+Pass in the individual items through the `groups` prop.
+Each group can have a `title` as well as `items`.
+For each group item you can set a `text` as well as an optional `icon`.
+For each item you can also overwrite the default `hoverStyle` and `iconStyle` (check the last group item below with the delete action for an example of this).

+Note that UnoCSS automatically turns `(px-4 py-2)` with multiple classes after `hover` into separate `hover:px-4 hover:py-2` classes, even in the code blocks below.
+Always use grouping with `()` to make your classes more readable.

 When a menu item is clicked, it emits a `select` event with the clicked item.

 ```svelte
 <script lang="ts">